realworldocaml/book/en/compiler-output-formats.md

 will also be opened by default in every compilation unit.
 The standard library location is obtained by running `ocamlc -where`, and can be overridden by setting the `CAMLLIB` environment variable.
-Needless to say, don't override the default unless you have a good reason to, such as setting up a cross-compilation environment.
+Needless to say, don't override the default path unless you have a good reason to (such as setting up a cross-compilation environment).

 <sidebar>
 <title>Inspecting compilation units with `ocamlobjinfo`</title>